 When saving objects that have unloaded instances in their graph, the server will automatically fill in the values.
-So, if your Dataset contains a collection of Images, all of which are unloaded, then they will be reloaded before saving, based on the id.
-If, however, you had tried to set a value on one of the Images, you will get an exception.
+So, if your Dataset contains a collection of Images, all of which are unloaded, then they will be reloaded before saving,

 To prevent errors when working with unloaded objects, all the OME-Remote Objects classes are marked as protected in the slice definitions which causes the implementations in each language to try to hide the fields.
 In Java and C++ this results in fields with "protected" visibility.
 In Python, an underscore is prefixed to all the variables.
 (In the Python case, we have also tried to "strengthen" the hiding of the fields, by overriding setatr.
 This is not full proof, but only so much can be done to hide values in Python.)